 Derivation of Capacitance of Parallel Capacitor

-This figure shows the parallel combination of n number of capacitors.
+This figure below, shows the parallel combination of n number of capacitors.

 The capacitors have capacitances of C1, C2, C3,…Cn respectively.
 The current through the entire parallel combination of capacitors is the sum of the current of individual capacitors.

-Certainly, the current through each of the capacitors is not equal.
+Certainly, the current through each of the capacitors is not the same.
 Because it depends on the impedance of individual capacitors.
 So, we can write the entire current of the parallel combination of capacitors as,

-Since currents are not equal, charges of the capacitors are also not the same.
-Ultimately, we can consider q as the total charges of this parallel combination.
+Since the currents are not equal, charges are not equal.
+But, we can consider q as the total charge of this parallel combination.
 Therefore, we can write,

 Again, we consider q1, q2, q3…qn are the charges of individual capacitors respectively.